 Move in for all new students living on campus will take place 9:00am-12:00pm on Friday, August 14.
 More detailed information on this will be sent to you by the Office of Residence Life closer to August 14.
 After you move in, there will be meetings in the afternoon for all new undergraduate students.

 Parents of undergraduate students, there will also be a meeting for you in the afternoon on August 14 where you will be able to ask questions of all the deans at CCPA.
 This parent meeting will conclude with a reception with refreshments, allowing you to relax a little before saying goodbye to your sons and daughters.
-More information on this event will be provided closer to August 14.

 You will be busy with activities from the moment you arrive for new student orientation, so the more informed you are, the better!
 As always, you can contact the CCPA Office of Enrollment with questions at any time.
 (312) 341-6735.